DreamBoxSpy/hlmod/README.md

 - [x] JIT hooking to Python
 - [x] Basic casting of primitives from HL -> Python and Python -> HL
 - [x] HNULL casting support
-- [ ] Obj wrappers, metaclasses and Python interfaces for HL objects
+- [x] Obj wrappers, metaclasses and Python interfaces for HL objects
+- [ ] Static Obj support and global instance support
+- [ ] HVIRTUAL, HABSTRACT, and other types
 - [ ] Hook a function by name
-- [ ] String utilities
+- [ ] Better HENUM support
 - [ ] Subclass an HL object from Python, or define a Python class and make it available as an HL Obj
   - [ ] Types and intellisense for HL Objs?
 - [ ] Common base lib mods for specific games and libs: